-Those that have Secure Attachment Styles tend to grow up being able to understand and voice their wants and needs well.
+Those who have Secure Attachment Styles tend to grow up understanding and voicing their wants and needs well.
 Because they are more secure, they tend to handle conflict in relationships better.
 They don’t automatically go into fight or flight mode when an argument surfaces like someone with an Anxious Attachment would.
 They tend to be able to relate at a deeper, more intimate level.

 Some children grow up in homes where the environment isn’t that stable.
-Perhaps the primary caregivers are struggling with problems and can’t meet the infant or toddler’s emotional needs.
+Perhaps the primary caregivers struggle with problems and can’t meet the infant or toddler’s emotional needs.
 There may be addiction or neglect going on.
 Or, the child could be the victim of verbal, emotional, or physical abuse.

-In the Stranger Experiment, these are the children that became distressed when the parent would leave the room and the stranger would enter.
+In the Stranger Experiment, these children became distressed when the parent would leave the room and the stranger would enter.
 They were anxious and insecure – in fight or flight mode.
-When the parent returned, they typically were happy to see the parent, but were apt to approach them and then resist them.
+When the parent returned, they typically were happy to see the parent but were apt to approach them and then resist them.

 Children with Anxious Attachments tend to act ambivalent toward the adult.
-They may feel and act clingy, wanting the parent to engage with them in an authentic way.
+They may feel and act clingy, wanting the parent to engage with them authentically.
 Then, when the parent does, the child may push them away, rejecting them.
-As a result, the child doesn’t develop that secure inner life that should come with a strong parental figure.
+As a result, the child doesn’t develop that secure inner life with a strong parental figure.

 The inability or inconsistency from the parental figure to meet the child’s needs shapes their future.
-As an adult, they may have low self-esteem, be clingy or needy in relationships, form codependent relationships, and fear going out and trying new things.
+As adults, they may have low self-esteem, be clingy or needy in relationships, form codependent relationships, and fear going out and trying new things.

 Attachment Styles And Relationships

-In the mid-1980’s, two researchers by the names of Hazan and Shaver began exploring Bowlby’s research findings to see how they played out in romantic relationships as an adult.
-They theorized that the attachment style that children form with their primary caregivers carried over into the dynamics of their adult intimate relationships.
+In the mid-1980s, two researchers by the names of Hazan and Shaver began exploring Bowlby’s research findings to see how they played out in romantic relationships as an adult.
+They theorized that children’s attachment style with their primary caregivers carried over into the dynamics of their adult intimate relationships.